 The agency is funded by grants, various contracts with governments, community agency funds, and private customer fees for service.
 The agency is further authorized to contract with Federal, State and private agencies to carry out its mission.

-Adult Day Programs in Clarksville and Dover that serve over 80 individuals daily.
+Adult Day Programs in Middle Tennessee serve individuals daily.

-The Residential/Supported Living Program operates 16 homes in both counties supporting 34 individuals 24 hours a day, 265 days a year.
+The Residential/Supported Living Program in Middle Tennessee supports individuals 24 hours a day, 265 days a year.

-The Medical Residential Program operates 2 homes supporting 4 individuals, one in Montgomery and one in Stewart County.
-As our population has aged, it has become necessary to expand into these services as well as adding licensed practical nursing services to several of our individuals supported residentially.
+The Medical Residential Program is necessary as well as licensed practical nursing services to several of our individuals supported residentially.

-The Personal Assistant Program: The Personal Assistant Program serves 21 individuals in the Clarksville area, one individual in Waverly TN and one in Springfield TN.
-We provide the needed support to foster independence and enhance the individual’s skills and abilities on a daily basis.
+The Personal Assistant Program provides the needed support to foster independence and enhance the individual’s skills and abilities on a daily basis.
 The PA department also offers respite care, short term temporary care for program participants so that families can take a break from the daily routine of care giving.

-The Supportive Employment Program: The Supported Employment Staff are trained to assist individuals with job seeking, training, placement, job maintenance, and ongoing support.
+The Supportive Employment Program assists individuals with job seeking, training, placement, job maintenance, and ongoing support.

-The Early Intervention Program: We serve children, birth to three years of age, who reside in Montgomery County, Stewart County and the Fort Campbell areas who have developmental delays or have a diagnosed condition which is likely to cause developmental delays.
+The Early Intervention Program serves children, birth to three years of age, who reside in Montgomery County, Stewart County and the Fort Campbell areas who have developmental delays or have a diagnosed condition which is likely to cause developmental delays.

 PDI appreciates your donations.
 If you would like to make a donation please contact the main office at (931) 647-6333